Karen lives in a suburb of Columbus, OH, and is a stay-at-home mom with five kids.

 Starting to Coupon

-I decided to be a stay at home mom back in March, 2005.
-That is when my first set of twins were born.
+I decided to be a stay-at-home mom back in March 2005.
+That is when my first set of twins was born.
 I had another set 17 months later.
 I was busy trying to maintain my kids’ needs.
 I think I was paying attention to sales.
 Ok, I probably wasn’t.
 I do recall saying to my husband, if I could figure out how to NOT feed these kids, we could save so much money!